valancej/documentation/_posts/continuous-deployment/2014-09-03-deployment-to-heroku.md

 categories:
   - continuous-deployment
 ---
-Codeship makes makes it easy to deploy your application to Heroku with Codeship's integrated [deployment pipelines]({{ site.baseurl }}{% post_url continuous-deployment/2014-09-03-deployment-pipelines %}).
+Codeship makes makes it easy to deploy your application to Heroku using Codeship's integrated [deployment pipelines]({{ site.baseurl }}{% post_url continuous-deployment/2014-09-03-deployment-pipelines %}).

 * include a table of contents
 {:toc}